The final Hammer Vampire film of the 60’s this was also the 4th to star Christopher Lee as the Count.

-I don’t think he phones it in as his performance certainly isn’t bad, but at the same time I don’t think its quite as effective as his earlier performances as the character either.
+I certainly don’t think his performance is bad, but at the same time I don’t think its quite as effective as his earlier performances as the character either.

 At times however I think that Lee’s disdain for the role actually benefits his performance as it gives Dracula a certain sneering contempt for everyone around him, even his own Vampire brides whom he ultimately disregards.

 Also I think Lee does a good job blending the different aspects of Dracula’s persona for this film.
 In his first two performances he portrayed Dracula as a savage animalistic monster, roaring and hissing at people, strangling them and relishing in violence.